Mini-Splatting: Representing Scenes with a Constrained Number of Gaussians: Implementation Variants

-Based on our densification and simplification algorithm, we construct three variants of our method: Mini-Splatting, Mini-Splatting-D, and Mini-Splatting-C, each aiming to strike a balance between rendering quality, resource consumption, and storage.
-Additional details of each variant are provided in the appendix.
+Based on our densification and simplification algorithms, we construct three implementation variants.
+Details of each variant are provided in the appendix.

 \textbf{Mini-Splatting.} Our Mini-Splatting is specifically designed for resource-efficient training and rendering.
 Following a similar optimization schedule as 3DGS \cite{kerbl20233d}, we set the total number of optimization steps to $30K$.
 Densification is enabled until the $15K$th iteration, after which simplification is conducted at the $15K$th and $20K$th iterations.
 Additionally, we observe that incorporating view-dependent colors barely enhance densification.
 Therefore, we only enable SH coefficients and increase the SH level after simplification ($15K$).
-This approach is a key point to reduce training memory consumption and also speed up densification.

 \textbf{Mini-Splatting-D.} Our Mini-Splatting-D is tailored for quality-prioritized rendering.
 While its overall pipeline is similar to that of Mini-Splatting, the main distinction lies in the omission of the simplification process.